-Private bankers are in high demand right now, especially in Asia where millionaire and billionaire wealth is surging.
-But relationship managers still face a gruelling interview process in a sector where it’s difficult to move change jobs without your clients supporting the move.
+Private bankers are in high demand in Asia, where millionaire and billionaire wealth is surging and firms from HSBC to Julius Baer are hiring.
+But relationship managers in Singapore and Hong Kong still face a gruelling interview process in a sector where it’s difficult to change jobs without your clients supporting the move.

-Here’s what the experts suggest is necessary to make it through a private banking interview.
+Here’s how to make it through a private banking job interview.

-During the final interview rounds you will have to present a business plan on how you intend to build assets under management (AUM) and develop new clients, says Josie Ling, a private banking consultant at search firm Eban.
+During the final interview rounds you will have to present a business plan on how you intend to build assets under management (AUM) and develop new clients, says an internal recruiter at Swiss private bank, who asked not to be names.
 But it’s best to complete this plan before your first meeting at the bank, because its content will help you to structure your early-round interview replies.

 The more detailed your business plan, the more authentic it will appear.
-“Interviewer don’t always fully believe business plans as they suspect the figures may be inflated,” says Liu San Li, a former Coutts private banker, now client director in private wealth management at headhunters EMA Partners.
+“Interviewers don’t always fully believe business plans as they suspect the figures may be inflated,” says Liu San Li, a former private banker, now a business partner at wealth management firm Avallis.
 “So your plan should show you’ve done adequate homework on your clients – for example, their current estimated bankable assets and the time you’ve known them for.”

 Never walk into the first round of a private banking interview without knowing the approximate percentage of clients you can bring to the new bank.
-“You should also work out the percentage of transferable assets for each individual client – from 100% for clients who are like family, down to about 20% for the ones who you can’t guarantee,” says Abimanu Jeyakumar, Hong Kong head of Carlton Senior Appointments.
+“You should also work out the percentage of transferable assets for each individual client – from 100% for clients who are like family, down to about 20% for the ones who you can’t guarantee,” says Abimanu Jeyakumar, head of recruiters Selby Jennings in Hong Kong.

-“With increasing focus on risk management and compliance nowadays – especially with the highly publicised closures of BSI and Falcon Private Bank in Singapore – candidates must expect governance-related questions,” says Sean Kang, director of wealth management at consultancy McLagan.
-“For example, you might be asked about your plan of action if you are being put in delicate situations, or about how you balance business development with risk management.”
+“With increasing focus on risk management and compliance nowadays – especially with the highly publicised closures of BSI and Falcon Private Bank in Singapore last year – candidates must expect governance-related questions,” says Sean Kang, director of wealth management at consultancy McLagan in Singapore.
+“For example, you might be asked about how you balance business development with risk management.”

 “During the first interview, the manager will be constantly assessing how you’d come across when meeting the bank’s millionaire clients,” says Jeyakumar.
 “So if you stumble over your answers, aren’t well presented or there’s something wrong with your body language, they’d assume you’d act the same in front of clients.
 You need to treat the interview as a business meeting.”